Abdul Rasheed (writer): Awards and recognition

-Rasheed's award-winning works include four anthologies of short stories Pranapakshi, Hallu Kuliga Huduga, Sampoorna Parijata and Eethanakada Kethegalu.
+Rasheed's award-winning works include four anthologies of short stories Pranapakshi, Haalu Kudida Huduga, Sampoorna Parijata and Eethanakada Kethegalu.
 His works were recognised by Sahitya Akademi which conferred on him its golden jubilee prize in 2004.
 He also won Karnataka Sahitya Academy award for his book Haalu Kudiga Huduga.
 Besides he has won numerous other literary awards including Sandesha Award for journalism and Kempegowda Award for contribution to Kannada literature.